tmercswims/tmerc-cogs/README.md

 ## Support
-If you are having issues with any of these cogs, please [open an issue on GitHub](https://github.com/tmercswims/tmerc-cogs/issues/new) and I will do my best to help you out.
+If you find a reproducible bug with any of my cogs, or have a suggestion for an enhancement or new feature, please [open an issue on GitHub](https://github.com/tmercswims/tmerc-cogs/issues/new) and I will do my best to help you out.

-I am also available on Discord, `tmerc#2986`.
-I am a member of both [TwentySix26's Red server](https://discord.me/Red-DiscordBot) and the [Discord API server](https://discord.gg/discord-api).
+If you are running into issues, please [join my support channel in the Red-Cogs server](https://discord.gg/HWfwYxN) and ask there.